ubunatic/makepy/README.md

 makepy + make
 -------------
-*DEPRECATED*
-Some makepy functionality is still only available via `make`, using the `make/project.mk` include file.
-To use this, just copy `make/project.mk` and `include` it in your `Makefile`.
+Some makepy functionality is still only available via `make`, using the `make/project.mk`, `make/vars.mk`, etc. include files.
+You can still use these in your project.
+Just copy them to a `make` dir in your project and `include` them in your `Makefile`, as done by this project.
-See `make/project.mk` for details and help.
+See each mk-file for details and help.

 Motivation
 ----------